Navigating Grievance Management: Best Practices for Effective Grievance Handling in HRM

 Based on the investigation or arbitration findings, a resolve is reached, and necessary actions are implemented to address the grievance.
 These actions may encompass corrective actions, policy revisions, or offering redress to the affected party.

-Grievance Handling In HRM
+Procedure for Grievance Handling in HRM

 Resolution